DynamicsShop/SD-Interface-Courier/SD-Interface-Courier-Release-Notes.md

 #### Enhancements

+- AppSource App - A minor modification was made to the Scurri Integration Code Unit.

 - AppSource App - A new Licence Activation and Setup Wizard was created to guide users through new installations of the app.

 - AppSource App - The notification to activate the app, displayed on a fresh install of SD Interface Courier, was added to the standard Business Central role centres.